Joe and I LOVE Thanksgiving!

 16-20 lbs: 4-5 hours

-In a large stock pot, combine 4 cups of water, salt and any other ingredients.
+In a large stock pot, combine 2 quarts of water, salt, sugar, herbs and orange slices.

 Simmer until salt is dissolved.
-Remove from heat and mix in remaining water.
+Remove from heat and mix in remaining 2 quarts water.

 Let cool to at least room temperature before use or set in fridge for later use.

-Butter sometimes gets a bad rap, BUT it’s actually a really healthy and natural fat, so NO GUILT for me this Thanksgiving :)
+Butter sometimes gets a bad rap, BUT it’s actually a healthy and natural fat, so no guilt for me this Thanksgiving :)

-Combine all ingredients except butter in food processor or simply mix well with a fork.
+Combine all ingredients except butter in food processor or blender.

 Once mixed, combine with softened butter.